 Melvin G. McInnis, M.D., the Prechter Bipolar Research Program's Principal Investigator, is Thomas B. and Nancy Upjohn Woodworth Professor of Bipolar Disorder and Depression, and Professor of Psychiatry, at the University of Michigan in Ann Arbor.
 He is also Adjunct Associate Professor in Psychiatry at Johns Hopkins University School of Medicine in Baltimore, Maryland.
 Since 2004, he has served in several roles at the University of Michigan, including Director of the Depression Section in the Department of Psychiatry, Associate Director of the university's Depression Center, and Chair of the Clinical Informatics Committee.
-He also helped to establish the University of Michigan as an active site in the National Institute of Mental Health's (NIMH) Genetics Initiative for Bipolar Disorder.
+He also established the University of Michigan as an active site in the National Institute of Mental Health's (NIMH) Genetics Initiative for Bipolar Disorder.

-Dr. McInnis studied, interned, and was a clinical research assistant at the University of Iceland Hospital in Reykjavik, Iceland.
+Dr. McInnis studied, interned, and was a clinical researcher at the University of Iceland Hospital in Reykjavik, Iceland.
 His residency was completed at Bethlehem Royal and Maudsley Hospitals at the University of London.
 He was a Fellow in Medical and Molecular Genetics at the Center for Medical Genetics at Johns Hopkins Hospital.
 Dr. McInnis has a long-standing history of research on psychiatric genetics, namely genetic linkages, expression, and patterns associated with depression, bipolar disorder, and Alzheimer's disease.
 He has served as Principal Investigator for several National Institutes of Health/NIMH-sponsored studies on bipolar disorder in the areas of genetic mapping, genetic susceptibility, and biochemical and genetic pathways, in order to better understand disease etiology.
 He is actively involved at the university in mentoring junior faculty and research staff on clinical translational research in bipolar disorder.

 In addition to his clinical, research, and mentoring roles, Dr. McInnis is a reviewer for several major medical publications addressing genetics and/or psychiatry, including the American Journal of Human Genetics, American Journal of Psychiatry, and Psychiatric Genetics.
 In 2007, he was elected Fellow of the Royal College of Psychiatry.